tvaneerd/isocpp/observer_ptr.md

 - The leftmost function `f` (taking a raw pointer) also requires extra scrutiny.
 - The middle version is just noisy - for no good reason - the noise does not protect anything dangerous.
 - The rightmost version is safe - `observer_ptr` doesn't change ownership semantics.
 Nothing extra should be required.
-- In terms of P0705 conversion rules, an implicit conversion to `observer_ptr` is safe and sensible.
+- In terms of P0705 conversion guidelines, an implicit conversion to `observer_ptr` is safe and sensible.

+_Why isn't `T*` the common type?_

 You don't want smart pointers to implicitly convert to raw pointers (as this can too easily lead to accidental misownership - ie `delete someSharedPtr;`), but converting to `observer_ptr` does not increase the risk of misownership.